Mahla-Shourian/Mahla-Shourian.github.io/content/papers/_index.md

 ## Working Papers

+My research focus is applied microeconomics, with a focus on labor, public, and health economics.
+Specifically, my work lies at the intersection of labor economics, economics of the family, and public policy, with a central interest in how economic and policy environments shape household decisions, labor market outcomes, and gender inequality.

 ### [When the Marriage Market Fails: How Changes in Relative Wages Shape Childbearing Decisions](/Shourian_2025_JMP_RelativeWages_Fertility.pdf)
 **Co‑author:** Pallab Ghosh
 **Status:** Job Market Paper